mindphluxnet/cowrie-logviewer/README.md

 A simple log viewer for the cowrie honeypot.

-This is my first python project so the code might or might not be terrible, but it works well enough for me.
-Since logs are split by day, you can select the log to view in the top right corner of the page.
+Since the JSON logs are split by day, you can select the log to view in the top right corner of the page.
 Some rudimentary statistics are available as well.
 Uploaded payloads can also be viewed and downloaded via the "Uploaded files" page.

 Attacker IPs are run against a local MaxMind GeoIP database to find out which country they belong to.
 The results are cached in a sqlite database.
-The first time you open a log file, this can cause some delay.
-Don't worry, it'll load much faster once the IPs have been cached.

 # Installation